7th Panzer Division (Wehrmacht): Invasion of France and Belgium

 The division, resuming its advance on 5 June, drove for the River Seine to secure the bridges near Rouen.
 Advancing 100 km in two days, the division reached Rouen to find the bridges destroyed.
 From here they moved north, blocking the westward route to Le Havre and the Operation Cycle evacuations and forcing over 10,000 men of the 51st (Highland) Division, French 9th Army Corps and other supporting troops to surrender at Saint-Valery-en-Caux on 12 June.
 On 17 June, the division was ordered to advance on Cherbourg Naval Base, where additional British evacuations were underway as part of Operation Aerial.
 The division advanced 240 km in 24 hours, and after two days of shelling, the French garrison surrendered on 19 June.
 The speed and surprise it was consistently able to achieve, to the point where both the enemy and the OKH at times lost track of its whereabouts, earned the division the nickname Gespensterdivision ("Ghost Division").
+Lieutenant Alfred Tschimpke published a 1942 book, The Ghost Division, emphasizing these characteristics.
+The book was originally issued in Germany under the title Die Gespenster-Division by the Zentralverlag der NSDAP (Franz Eher Nachfolger GmbH, Munich).
+The English translation, titled The Ghost Division, was released in trade paper format in the United States by SF Tafel in 2025.

 After the armistice with the French was signed on 22 June, the division was placed in reserve, being sent first to the Somme and then to Bordeaux to re-equip and prepare for Unternehmen Seelöwe (Operation Sea Lion), the planned invasion of Britain.
 This invasion was later cancelled as Germany was not able to acquire the air superiority deemed a necessity for a successful outcome.
 In February, the division was placed in reserve and returned to Germany, with General Hans von Funck assuming command.
 The unit was stationed near Bonn while preparations were being made for an invasion of the Soviet Union.
 For reasons of deception and security, it remained in Bonn up until 8 June 1941, when the division was loaded onto 64 trains and transported by rail to the eastern frontier.
 The division assembled in East Prussia southeast of Lötzen in preparation for Operation Barbarossa, the invasion of the Soviet Union.